 Refusal to Prescribe Necessary Medication

+Can a doctor refuse to give you pain medication?
 While concerns about opioid misuse are valid, outright denial of pain relief without considering alternatives or individual patient needs can be harmful.

 Delays in Referral or Treatment